WASdev/sample.batch.sleepybatchlet/README.md

 # SleepyBatchlet sample for batch-1.0 on Liberty

-SleepyBatchlet is a simple sample batchlet for use with feature batch-1.0 on WebSphere Liberty Profile. batch-1.0 is Liberty's implementation of the Batch Programming Model in Java EE 7, as specified by JSR 352.
+SleepyBatchlet is a simple sample batchlet for use with feature batch-1.0 in Open Liberty.
+The batch-1.0 feature is Open Liberty's implementation of the Batch Programming Model in Java EE 7, as specified by JSR 352, and also included in Jakarta EE version 8.

 The batchlet itself is rather uninteresting.
 All it does is sleep in 1 second increments for a default time of 15 seconds.
 The sleep time is configurable via batch property *sleep.time.seconds*.
 The batchlet prints a message to System.out each second, so you can easily verify that it's running.

-## Build the sample
+## Build and run the sample

 For your convenience, the sample application has already been built: SleepyBatchletSample-1.0.war.

-To build from source, use maven or import the project into WDT (WebSphere Developer Tools).

-## Install and run the sample

-1. Use the sample server.xml as a guide for configuring your Liberty server with batch-1.0.

-2. Install the sample app to your server by copying SleepyBatchletSample-1.0.war into the server's dropins/ directory.

-3. Run the sample.
+To work with the source, use `mvn liberty:dev` to use the "dev mode" of the liberty-maven-plugin or just `mvn package` to build the WAR.

 The sample app includes a generic JobOperatorServlet that acts as thin wrapper around the JobOperator API.
 You can start the batch job thru this servlet by hitting the following URL: